kensunjaya/PACMAN/README.md

 # PACMAN
 FaCKman - Similar to original PACMAN game.
-Runs in CLI, written in C language 100%
+Runs in Command Line Interface, written 100% in C language
+## Currently still in development